FolkerKinzel/VCards/src/FolkerKinzel.VCards/Roadmap.md

 - [ ] VCard.LoadVcf, VCard.DeserializeVcf and VCard.ParseVcf should return a `ReadOnlyCollection&lt;VCard&gt;`.

 =
-- [x] Use `System.Text.CodePagesEncodingProvider` to retrieve text encoding instances in .NET Standard and .NET 5.0
+- [x] Use `System.Text.CodePagesEncodingProvider` to retrieve text encoding instances in .NET Standard and .NET 5.0.

+=
+- [x] DataUrl.FromText(string) should work even if the passed string is url encoded yet.
+- [ ] DataUrl should accept null, empty strings, empty byte arrays, empty files or whitespace as input for the data to embed.

 ### 3.0.1
 - [ ] Cleanup: Remove `VCdDataType.Timestamp` and all other Symbols marked as Obsolete errors in 3.0.0.